Mainframe-Renewal-Project/sear-docs/interfaces/python/user.md

 print(result.result)
 ```

+You can see the full list of traits in [the traits/user section](https://mainframe-renewal-project.github.io/sear-docs/traits/user/)

 ### Altering a RACF user

 The sample below gives special and read only auditor to the RACF user `LEONARD`.